ASML says tariffs cloud outlook for 2025 and 2026

 ASML, the world's biggest supplier of computer chip-making equipment, said on Wednesday that tariffs were increasing uncertainty for its outlook for 2025 and 2026.

-The Dutch group's Chief Executive Officer Christophe Fouquet said his conversations with customers supported its expectations that 2025 and 2026 would be growth years.
+The Dutch group's Chief Executive Officer Christophe Fouquet said his conversations with customers supported ASML's expectations that 2025 and 2026 would be growth years.

 "However, the recent tariff announcements have increased uncertainty in the macro environment," he said in a statement.